 Basic Fitting Types for Connecting PEX Plumbing Pipe

-There are several types of PEX fittings and connectors.
-Unlike other forms of plastic plumbing pipe, PEX fittings form mechanical unions; they are not solvent-glued in the same manner as is used for CPVC and other plastic plumbing pipes.
+There are several types of PEX fittings and connectors, which offer advantages over other forms of plastic plumbing pipe.
+PEX fittings form mechanical unions; they are not solvent-glued in the same manner as is used for CPVC and other plastic plumbing pipes.
 There are several manufacturers of PEX tubing, and each offers their own complete line of fittings.

 There are also third-party fittings available that normally can be used with any manufacturer's PEX pipe, but following the PEX manufacturer's recommendations is important.
 Use fittings rated by a certified third-party testing and listing agency, such as NSF, IAPMO, CSA, IGL, or UL.